seymourimadeit/once-upon-a-time-modpack/README.md

      - Eye of Creeping, mutate a creeper and slay it. ![Mutant Creeper](https://github.com/seymourimadeit/once-upon-a-time-modpack/blob/main/pack_images/2024-12-31_21.45.55.png)
      - Eye of Ghoulishness, mutate a zombie and slay it. ![Mutant Zombie](https://github.com/seymourimadeit/once-upon-a-time-modpack/blob/main/pack_images/2024-12-31_21.01.06.png)
 - On Mutants:
   - Mutants are made via enhancing a strength potion with uranium-235 dust in a brewing stand (which is obtained by putting uranium dust in a centrifuge).
-They do not naturally spawn!
+They do not naturally spawn

-  - Mutants are intended to be the most powerful boss, with them always spawning with infernal mobs modifiers… luckily you should be able to counter these with the Ars Nouveau spells.
+  - Mutants are intended to be the most powerful bosses in this modpack, with them always spawning with infernal mobs modifiers… luckily you should be able to counter these with the Ars Nouveau spells.